LuukVanWaveren/Simple-ImageClassification-using-Pytorch/README.md

 **Step 1: DataSets are created for "accordion" and "airplanes":**

 The images are transformed before they are used for training and validation.
-Left shows transformation for training and right for validation.
+The first image shows transformation for training and second for validation.
 The validation images are kept as close to the original as possible.

 <p float="left">